-Upon reset or in standby mode, TCSRF is initialized to H'00.
+Upon reset, TCSRF is initialized to H'00.

 Bit 7: Timer overflow flag H (OVFH)

 Bit 7 is a status flag indicating TCFH overflow (H'FF to H'00).
 This flag is set by hardware and cleared by software.
 It cannot be set by software.